TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Introduction

-Recently, Luo~\textit{et~al.} introduced zMesh~\cite{zMesh}, a technique that groups data points that are mapped to the same or adjacent geometric coordinates such that the dataset is smoother and more compressible.
-However, since zMesh maps data points from different AMR levels to adjacent geometric coordinates and generates a 1D array, it cannot adopt 3D compression which most HPC simulations use.
-Moreover, zMesh is designed for patch-based AMR data\footnote{The patch-based AMR data redundantly saves the data block to be refined at the next finer level in the current coarse level (will be introduced in detail in Section~\ref{sec:diffAMR}).} with redundancy across different AMR levels to improve the compression ratio.
-However, these coarser levels of redundant data are often not used for post-analysis or visualization and hence can be directly discarded to improve the compression ratio.
-For this case, the reorganization approach proposed by zMesh cannot improve the data smoothness appropriately (will be illustrated in Section~\ref{sec:evaluation}).
+Only a few existing contributions have investigated advanced error-bounded lossy compression for AMR applications and datasets.
+Recently, Luo~\textit{et~al.} introduced zMesh~\cite{zMesh}, a technique that pre-processs the data by grouping data points that are mapped to the same or adjacent geometric coordinates such that the dataset is smoother and more compressible.
+However, since zMesh maps data points from different AMR levels to adjacent geometric coordinates and generates a 1D array, it still cannot adopt 3D compression which most HPC simulations use.
+Moreover, zMesh is designed for patch-based AMR data\footnote{The patch-based AMR data redundantly saves the data block to be refined at the next finer level in the current coarse level (see Section~\ref{sec:diffAMR}).} and the reorganization approach proposed by zMesh cannot improve the data smoothness appropriately (see Section~\ref{sec:evaluation}).

 To solve these issues, we propose \textsc{TAC} that removes the redundant data in coarser level(s) and employs 3D lossy compression for each level.
 We note that each level may contain many empty/zero regions, where data points are saved in other levels, which may significantly decrease the data smoothness and hence reduce the compression ratio.
-To this end, \textsc{TAC} either removes these empty regions using adaptive partition strategy or partially pads them with appropriate values, based on the density of empty regions. \textsc{TAC} also has an optimization to reduce the time complexity of removing empty regions.
+To this end, \textsc{TAC} either removes these empty regions using adaptive partition strategies or partially pads them with appropriate values, based on the density of empty regions.